 With news that viable COVID-19 vaccines are on the horizon, what might 2021 hold in store for the global movement of people, whether for tourism, business travel, or more enduring forms of migration?
-Alan Gamlen, associate professor of human geography at Monash University in Australia, tackles some of the big questions in this episode, including whether cities will be reshaped by immobility and if countries will need less labor migration.
+Alan Gamlen, associate professor of human geography at Monash University in Australia, tackles some of the big questions in this Moving Beyond Pandemic episode, including whether cities will be reshaped by immobility.
 He paints a picture of a world with lower levels of mobility for the next few years, punctuated by periodic spikes.

 Why do people stay in places where their homes, livelihoods, and their very lives are threatened by the impacts of climate change?
 Caroline Zickgraf, deputy director of the Hugo Observatory at the University of Liège in Belgium, discusses these so-called "trapped populations" in this episode of the Changing Climate, Changing Migration podcast.

 Speakers, including a resettled refugee, examine the challenges that hinder refugee participation in sponsorship program design and operation and explore meaningful ways, tools, and mechanisms for effectively expanding refugees’ role in current and future programs.
 They also discuss innovative initiatives that are already making strides in refugee involvement.